TKESuperDave/PayaServices/Authorization Gateway/Process.md

 # Overview

 The Authorization Gateway is designed to accommodate various input requirements based on a given terminal’s settings.
 This allows for the development of a single interface that can be easily configured to handle many different scenarios.

 The Authorization Gateway uses web services to present distributed methods for integration into client applications, and an interface with the Authorization Gateway can be developed with any programming language that can consume a web service.

 Extensible Markup Language (XML) is used to send data packet requests to the Authorization Gateway and to receive a response back.
 Simple Object Access Protocol (SOAP) is used for XML message exchange over HTTPS.
 The Authorization Gateway also employs a custom SOAP header for authentication information.

-XML Schema Definitions (XSDs) are used by the Authorization Gateway to validate the XML used in the data packet requests sent by the client.
+XML Schema Definitions (XSDs) are used by the Authorization Gateway to validate data packet requests sent by the client.
 Each terminal will be assigned a published XSD based on the terminal settings.
 If a data packet request does not conform to its assigned XSD a failed Validation Message response will be returned, otherwise the data packet will be processed as requested.

 ### **Table of Contents**